kowalsska/exercise_app/README.md

 I installed [this](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) Chrome plugin that automatically formats JSON data in the browser and makes it look more readable

 2.
 The application accesses the host's root directory.
-I wasn't able to access folders like Users or System until I changed this Docker configuration.
+I wasn't able to access folders like Users or Volumes until I changed this Docker configuration.
 It has something to do with latest macOS security features.
 If you encounter the same issue go to Docker's Preferences -> Experimental Features and disable `Use gRPC FUSE for file sharing`
 ![alt text](https://i.imgur.com/aRoLWOe.png)